-In addition, there are programs that give Small Business Grants to those with a criminal past. (check out the links below) Once you decide what you want to do, go online to Vista.
+In addition, some programs give Small Business Grants to those with a criminal past. (check out the links below) Once you decide what you want to do, go online to Vista.
 There you can order inexpensive business cards.
 Begin to tell friends and family to look out for those needing your services.

 Talk about your Skills

-Discuss any training or any on-the-job training or apprenticeship programs you have been in or any skills you have developed while you were incarcerated.
+When interviewing, discuss any on-the-job training or apprenticeship programs you have. while in or out of prison.
 It is helpful to let the employer know one of the benefits of hiring someone with a criminal history is a tax credit provided by the government.
-There is also a federal bonding program that provides an employer with up to $5,000 against anything they feel may be damaged or stolen.
+A federal bonding program provides an employer with up to $5,000 against any damages.

 - Transitional Housing